 - When the solar obligation and also the solar carport obligation become necessary

-In China and India in particular, human activity has resulted in more areas being covered with plants.
-China increased its green area by 17.8 percent between 2000 and 2017, India by 11.1 percent.
-The EU, which is among the eleven “countries” with the largest total leaf area, came third.
-Scientists analyzing the data for a study published in the Nature Sustainability Journal found that in China's case, 42 percent of the additional greenery came from new forests and 32 percent from farmland.
-The country has recently invested billions in reforestation programs.
-India, on the other hand, had to account for 82 percent of its leaf production for agriculture.
-In Brazil, for example, the increase in green acreage was still almost entirely offset by the disappearance of forests and savannah vegetation.
+Especially in China and India, human intervention has caused more areas to be covered with plants.
+China increased its green space by 17.8 percent between 2000 and 2017, India by 11.1 percent.
+The EU, which belongs to the eleven “countries” with the largest overall leaf area, took third place.
+Scientists who analyzed the data for a study published in Nature Sustainability Journal found that 42 percent of the additional green from new forests and 32 percent came from arable land in the case of China.
+The country recently invested billions in reforestation programs.
+India, on the other hand, had to record 82 percent of its leaf building for agriculture.
+In Brazil, for example, the increase in green acreage was still almost completely compensated for by the disappearance of forests and savanna vegetation.

 Suitable for: